-• The 'triple cocktail' (or, as recommended, the 'quadruple cocktail') requires a wide range of distinct implementation skills, from materials production to app design, and from training to coaching.
+- The EGRP implementation design tested two questions simultaneously: firstly, whether DHs could be trained and supported to coach teachers, and secondly, whether this could be done at relatively low cost with limited external support (i.e. two external DH-support coaches).
+The current evaluation suggests that limitations in the second factor (implementation of the intervention with limited resources) have made it impossible to ascertain the answer to the first question.
+While application at scale fundamentally includes questions of cost and implementation capacity, in addition to questions of system adoption (e.g. by DHs), these questions can be addressed through different learning processes. - The 'triple cocktail' (or, as recommended, the 'quadruple cocktail') requires a wide range of distinct implementation skills, from materials production to app design and data management, and from training to coaching.
 These skills are rarely found to be equally strong within one implementing agency.
 In any case, a stable system-wide implementation capacity would mean that impact within any part of the system does not depend on a few individuals or one agency.
 We therefore recommend that future studies spread implementation capacity across a consortium of implementing agencies, as was the case in previous EGRS, rather than tasking a single agency with the full spectrum of implementation tasks.